Soft Synergies: Model Order Reduction of Hybrid Soft-Rigid Robots via Optimal Strain Parameterization: Discussion and Conclusion

 This work introduced a novel POD-based reduced order modeling approach for soft and hybrid robots combined with the GVS formulation.
 By learning optimal strain basis functions from data, the method allows a minimal set of generalized coordinates to efficiently describe robot configurations.
 Extensive simulations and experiments validated the accuracy and computational benefits of the ROM across diverse soft robotic systems.
 Notably, the ROM enabled shape estimation for a physical soft manipulator using only two position markers, demonstrating its practical value.

 The proposed approach offers several key advantages.
 First, it achieves substantial dimensionality reduction without compromising accuracy.
-This resulted in a significant reduction in the computational cost of simulations, as the system dimension is one of the main factors governing the computational cost.
-Figs. \ref{fig::DOF_VS_ErrTime}, \ref{fig::DOF_VS_ErrTime_SLP}, and \ref{fig::SpiralSnapshots} demonstrate this reduction using both the speed-up factor metric (HOM solution time divided by ROM solution time) and its inverse, the normalized computation time, where the HOM corresponds to a value of 1 for both metrics.
+This resulted in a significant reduction in the computational cost of simulations, as the system dimension is one of the main factors governing the computational cost as seen in Figs. \ref{fig::DOF_VS_ErrTime}, \ref{fig::DOF_VS_ErrTime_SLP}, and \ref{fig::SpiralSnapshots}.
 Additionally, in Table \ref{table::SpeedupTable}, we report the speed-up factors that correspond to ROMs exhibiting 5\% tip position errors for our presented scenarios.
 Notably, we achieve speed-up factors exceeding 16 while maintaining acceptable performance.
 The computational efficiency of our model allows simulations to run faster than real-time on an average computer (in specific cases), paving the way for real-time applications.
 For example, in the scenario depicted in Fig. \ref{fig::SingleCab_modes_DynWGrav}, we computed 10 seconds of dynamics under continuously changing actuation within just 2 seconds, utilizing all four main modes.
 This demonstrates our approach's suitability for real-time applications in specific cases, such as control and estimation.
 Second, it provides physically interpretable soft synergies in the form of coupled strain modes.
 These modes provide insights on the system behaviour, showcasing the dominant features in the system, and their corresponding contributions to the solution, as seen in Figs. \ref{fig::SingleCabNoGrav_mode},\ref{fig::SingleCab_modes_DynWGrav}, and \ref{fig::6Cables_Mode}.
 Such understanding of the system allowed us to estimate the entire shape of a complex soft manipulator, using only the position of two markers along its body.
 Third, the ROM exhibits strong interpolation and extrapolation capabilities, facilitating its use within and beyond the original data range.
 Finally, the unified treatment of strains and joint twists allows seamless application to entirely rigid or hybrid rigid-soft systems.